React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 # 4 Folder structure
 This section has some notes on  systems folder structure:

-The installation folder is referenced:
+The installation folder is referenced below  as:
 ```bash
 ./
 ```